The effects of the coronavirus situation at the Luomus public attractions

 - You will find more information about venue hirings and photography permits here.

 - Further information about the coronavirus situation at the University of Helsinki.

 Special arrangements and new guidelines for visitors

 You are welcome to visit Luomus as long as you are healthy and symptom-free!
+We strongly recommend over 15-year-olds to wear protective face masks when visiting the public attractions of Luomus.
 We have imposed restrictions on the number of visitors allowed inside the public attractions of Luomus.
 Please prepare for possible interruptions in ticket sales.
 Unfortunately, tickets cannot be purchased in advance.

 For hygiene reasons, items that can be touched and material to be distributed have been removed from the exhibitions of the Natural History Museum.
 In addition, visitors cannot currently eat their own packed lunches or snacks in the Natural History Museum facilities or the Kaisaniemi Botanic Garden glasshouses.
 Our cafés are open to visitors at all our public attractions.